Here is a look at the life of Egyptian President Abdel Fattah el-Sisi.

 February 22, 2015 - Due to growing threats in the region, Sisi states that there is a need for a unified Arab force.

 September 23, 2015 - Sisi pardons 100 prisoners.
 Among them are Al Jazeera journalists Mohamed Fahmy and Baher Mohamed, who were arrested in December 2013 after being accused of supporting the Muslim Brotherhood.

-April 3, 2017 - Sisi meets with US President Donald Trump in the Oval Office of the White House in Washington.
+April 3, 2017 - Sisi meets with US President Donald Trump in the Oval Office of the White House in Washington, DC.
 This is the first visit by an Egyptian leader to the White House in seven years.